-I have been with Cirque for four years, since this show opened.
-I was working for another circus show in China, when I auditioned for Luzia, and was so happy to get offered the part.
-I immediately accepted and haven’t looked back.
+I’ve been with Cirque for four years, since this show opened.
+I was working for another circus show in China when I auditioned for Luzia, and was so happy to get offered the part.
+Immediately I accepted and haven’t looked back.
 I first saw a performance of Cirque du Soleil at the Royal Albert Hall with my family, when I was about 11-years-old.
 After that show, I said to my parents, this is what I wanted to do, and so it really is a dream come true!

 You started out as a gymnast, how important is that for a career in the circus?